 - How do you create a profit-sharing plan?

 To create a profit-sharing plan, you need to determine how much PSP amount you want to for your plan.
 This includes the profit allocation formula and percentage vs. dollar amount.
 Then you’ve to write up a plan which incorporates rules, amount, frequency, and eligibility requirements.
 Moreover, you’ve to provide all the information to the eligible employees.
-Lastly, you file an IRF Form 5500 annually, including all the details about your contribution plan and all participants in it.
+Lastly, you file an IRF Form 5500 annually, including all the details about your contribution plan and all participants.
 Always keep records of your PSP to ensure there are no errors made.